-In its criteria for the selection and appointment of Directors approved by the Board of Directors, Fluidra establishes that the company will take gender diversity into consideration in choosing directors, with the object of ensuring equality of opportunity as indicated in the Equality Act (22nd March 2007), Royal Decree-Act 18/2017, of 24th November, amending the Code of Commerce, the Companies Act (Consolidating Act) approved by Royal Legislative Decree 1/2010, of 2nd July, and Act 22/2015, of 20th July, on Accounts Auditing with regard to non-financial information and diversity.
+In its criteria for the selection and appointment of Directors approved by the Board of Directors, Fluidra establishes that the company will take gender diversity into consideration in choosing directors, with the object of ensuring equality of opportunity as indicated in the Equality Act (22nd March 2007), Royal Decree-Act 18/2017, of 24th November, amending the Code of Commerce, the Companies Act (Consolidating Act) approved by Royal Legislative Decree 1/2010, of 2nd July, and Act 22/2015, of 20th July, on Accounts Auditing with regard to non-financial and diversity reporting.
 Similarly, Fluidra will strive to achieve in its Board of Directors, not only gender diversity, but also geographical diversity and diversity of age and professional experience.
+Accordingly, in the selection process, candidates will be evaluated under criteria of equality and objectivity, avoiding explicit bias that could lead to discrimination and, in particular, hinder the selection of female directors.

-In the selection process mentioned in section C.1.5 above carried out by the Appointments and Remuneration Committee, the external advisor has been expressly asked to include women with the suitable profile among the candidates to cover the vacancies, in order to value especially, under the same conditions among potential candidates, women who meet the required profile, with the aim that at least one of the vacancies be covered by a woman.
+In the selection process mentioned in section C.1.5 above carried out by the Appointments and Remuneration Committee, the external advisor was expressly asked to include women with the suitable profile among the candidates to cover the vacancies, in order to give priority to their incorporation if they met the required professional and skills profile in order to further enhance the diversity of knowledge, professional experience and skills on the board.
+For one of the vacancies it was possible to appoint a female candidate, but this was not the case in the other vacant position as the female candidates did not have a comparable or superior skills profile or knowledge than the candidate who was finally selected.